johnfedoruk/bangular/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/app/upgrade-static/hero-detail.component.ts" region="hero-detail" title="hero-detail.component.ts">
 </code-example>

-You can *upgrade* this component to Angular using the `UpgradeComponent` class.
+You can *upgrade* this component to Bangular using the `UpgradeComponent` class.
-By creating a new Angular **directive** that extends `UpgradeComponent` and doing a `super` call inside its constructor, you have a fully upgraded AngularJS component to be used inside Angular.
+By creating a new Bangular **directive** that extends `UpgradeComponent` and doing a `super` call inside its constructor, you have a fully upgraded BangularJS component to be used inside Bangular.
 All that is left is to add it to `AppModule`'s `declarations` array.

 <code-example path="upgrade-module/src/app/upgrade-static/hero-detail.component.ts" region="hero-detail-upgrade" title="hero-detail.component.ts">